🎁 Use code WELCOME3 during checkout to get discount on your first booking with us. Enjoy! ☀️

 RENT A CAR

-Local partners accept the deposit in cash — manat, dollars or euros — avoiding the $500–1,500 credit-card hold sitting on your statement for weeks.
+Local partners take 200–500 in manat, US dollars or euros, returned in full at handover.
+No $500–1,500 credit-card hold sitting on your statement for weeks.

-The price online is the final one: insurance upsells and post-rental admin fees are shown up front, not invented at the counter.
+The online figure is the final one.
+Insurance options and any admin fees are listed before you click pay, not invented at the counter.

-The strong point with TakeCars partners in Baku is flexibility on payment.
+Flexibility on payment is the strong point with TakeCars partners in Baku.
 The 15–20% online prepayment is taken by any Visa, Mastercard or Maestro card.
-The balance and the security deposit are paid in cash at collection, in manat, dollars or euros.
-That keeps things simple for travellers who'd rather not have a large credit-card hold sitting on their statement.
+The balance and the security deposit are paid in cash at collection — manat, US dollars or euros, whichever suits.
+That keeps things simple for anyone who'd rather not see a large credit-card hold sitting on the statement for a fortnight.

-Standard CDW is included in the daily rate at most TakeCars partners.
-Local partner deposits run $200–500 and come back in cash at handover — compare with the chains, where five hundred to fifteen hundred sits on a credit card for seven to thirty days.
-For mountain routes (Khinaliq, Quba, Shahdag) it is worth adding full cover at $10–15 a day; rural mountain tracks punish rims and undersides.
-Off-road damage is only covered if the car was a 4×4 to begin with — taking a saloon onto a dirt road voids the policy, and the repair comes out of the deposit in full.
+Standard CDW is included in the daily rate at most partners.
+For mountain routes — Khinaliq, Quba, Shahdag — adding full cover at $10–15 a day is worth it; rural tracks are hard on rims and undersides.
+Off-road damage is covered only when the car was a proper 4×4 to begin with.
+Taking a saloon onto a dirt road voids the policy and the repair comes out of the deposit in full.
+Off-road cover is for the Pajero, the Land Cruiser Prado and the like.

 Frequent Questions